 - Sharing information about scholarship opportunities and financial aid timelines

-Parents of current juniors will receive direct invitation and more details from the high school counseling office in early to mid-February.
-Counselors will meet with all of their junior students at IGPs through the months of March and April.
+Parents of current juniors will receive direct invitation and more details from the high school counseling office in early to mid-September..
+Counselors will meet with all of their junior students at IGPs through the months of October and November.

 If you have any questions about these meetings, please do not hesitate to call your high school counselor directly.
 We look forward to meeting with you and your child(ren).